About us

 Vision

-The addition of Mark Leiser, Cristina Santos and Kosha Doshi to the team has enabled us to change this website’s vision into something bigger and more powerful - tying together deceptive patterns with the laws that they break and the enforcement actions that have resulted from their use.
+The addition of Mark Leiser, Cristina Santos and Kosha Doshi to the team has enabled us to change this website’s vision into something bigger and more powerful - tying together manipulative, deceptive and coercive patterns with the laws that they break and the enforcement actions that have resulted from their use.
 The intention is to arm employees with indisputable facts about deceptive patterns.
 Rather than just giving employees the means to point out deceptive patterns to their employers, this website will enable them to explain the specific laws broken and to present the fines that have resulted when other companies have done the same.

 Media coverage